beancount/docs/docs/21_sharing_expenses_with_beancount.md

     2015-02-01 open Assets:Cash:Caroline
       description: "Cash for the trip held by Caroline"

-#### Note however that despite their individual names, those accounts are considered as part of the project.
-It was just convenient to separately track balances for the cash we each held during the trip.<a id="note-however-that-despite-their-individual-names-those-accounts-are-considered-as-part-of-the-project.-it-was-just-convenient-to-separately-track-balances-for-the-cash-we-each-held-during-the-trip."></a>
+Note however that despite their individual names, those accounts are considered as part of the project.
+It was just convenient to separately track balances for the cash we each held during the trip.

 #### Expenses Accounts<a id="expenses-accounts"></a>